 The most accomplished of entrepreneurs will rarely come up with anything new, they won’t disrupt what’s already working in the marketplace.

-There are exceptions, but what the majority of new entrepreneurs, the countless wannabes, will do is sink their entire life savings trying to reinvent the wheel.
+There are exceptions, but what the majority of new entrepreneurs, the countless wannabes will do is sink their entire life savings trying to reinvent the wheel.

-What the most successful will do is take the path of least resistance.
-They’ll take a step back and look at how the world works, and then build something better to support the existing system.
+They’ll take a step back and look at how the market functions, and build something better to support the existing infrastructure.

 To Be Independently Unique